Micah Williams resigning as CHS Red Raider basketball coach

-Coffee County Central High School head boys basketball coach Micah Williams is resigning his position, Thunder Radio Sports has learned.
+Coffee County Central High School head boys basketball coach Micah Williams is resigning his position, Thunder Radio learned Friday morning.

 Williams just completed his sixth season at the helm of the Red Raider basketball program.
-He is expected to be named the head coach at Webb School in Bell Buckle.
-Williams has told his Red Raider players of his intentions.
+He is expected to be named the head coach at Webb School in Bell Buckle, although that has yet to be officially confirmed by Webb officials.
+Williams has communicated his resignation with his Raider players.

 Williams, a graduate of Coffee County Central High School and former standout player for the Raiders and ETSU Bucs, took over the Red Raider basketball program in 2015 in an opportunity he described as “a dream come true.”

-Note: This story will be updated with information as it is available.